basementuniverse/asobi/server/README.md

 ## A note about hidden player state

-For some games, we might want to hide some player state data from other players.
-For example, in a card game, we might want to hide a player's hand from opponents.
+For some games, we might want to hide certain parts of a player's state data from other players.
+For example, in a card game, we might want to hide a player's hand from their opponents.

 To achieve this, in the `createGame`, `joinGame`, and `move` hooks, for each player in the game's `players` array we can include a `hiddenState` property in the player object.